About Ethan

 Along the way, I’ve picked up a few laurels.
 Twice my work has been named "Notable" by The Best American Essays.
 I was awarded the Hobblestock Peace Poetry Competition and the Esme Bradberry Contemporary Poets Prize; writer's residencies from the Millay Colony for the Arts, Vermont Studio Center and Writing Downtown (Las Vegas); and grants from the Somerville Arts Council and Vermont Arts Council.
 My poems and essays have been selected for textbooks and anthologies.

 Way back when, I did study filmmaking (see above) and creative writing at Hampshire College, and received an MFA in Creative Writing from Louisiana State University.
 I’ve had my hands in editing a couple literary magazines, Frank and New Delta Review.
-My last “real jobs” were working for a bookstore and then a small college at the turn of the millennium (a change of pace from being a dump truck driver, a movie projectionist, a landscaper, a landfill manager and a grad student).
+My last “real jobs” were working for a bookstore and at a small college at the turn of the millennium (a change of pace from being a dump truck driver, a movie projectionist, a landscaper, a landfill manager and a grad student).

 A regular presenter, performer, and event moderator, I’ve appeared on NPR, The Discovery Channel, PBS, CBC, BBC, Mortified, and the TED stage and podcast.
 I have given talks and readings at Harvard, MIT, USC, Neuchâtel International Fantastic Film Festival, La Sorbonne, the New York Public Library, and have given hundreds of readings elsewhere throughout the North America, Europe, and Middle-earth.
 (I even made an appearance in the French documentary Revenge of the Geeks.)